reactjs/rfcs/text/0000-single-object-arg-for-all-methods.md

 # Motivation

-With that change, The arguments' order of the class/instance method is no longer a barrier when contributors need to change/correct the existing class/method
+With that change, The arguments' order of the class/instance methods is no longer a barrier when contributors need to change/correct the existing class/instance method

 # Drawbacks